Business Holiday Thank You Cards or Email?

 Yes, I could send my thank you by email.
 After all, I am in the technology business, which would make sense.
 Some folks wouldn’t think twice about taking that approach.

-But would that show my sincere gratitude as much as taking the time to buy the card, write my note and address the envelope, pay the postage and send it off?
-Probably not…
+But would that show my sincere gratitude as much as taking the time to buy the card, write my note and hand-address the envelope, pay the postage and send it off?

 How Personal is the Relationship?

 On the other hand, I have vendors that send me holiday gifts.
-Very nice sentiment but they aren’t really from a person to me — they are from a company.
-In that case I do send a short e-mail saying “thank you” to my contact at the company thanking them for the gift and for thinking of me.
+It is a lovely sentiment, but they aren’t really from a person to me.
+They are from a company.
+In that case, I send a thank you email to my contact at that company, thanking them for the gift and for thinking of me.

 Next time you go to the store, check out the card section and buy yourself a box of nice thank-you cards to have on hand.
 I tend to collect packs of cards — I just like having them right there when I need them.